-For that indicator, Fund for Peace provides data for the USA from 2007 to 2018.
-The average value for the USA during that period was 3.2 index points with a minumum of 2.8 index points in 2017 and a maximum of 3.5 index points in 2007.
+For that indicator, we provide data for the USA from 2007 to 2019.
+The average value for the USA during that period was 3.2 index points with a minimum of 2.8 index points in 2017 and a maximum of 3.5 index points in 2007.

 Definition: The Demographic pressures indicator considers pressures upon the state deriving from the population itself or the environment around it.
 For example, the indicator measures population pressures related to food supply, access to safe water, and other life-sustaining resources, or health, such as the prevalence of disease and epidemics.
 The higher the indicator's value, the higher the demographic pressures in the country.